What Hashtagged In 2016? Women's Rights, Pollution And Pokemon Go

 #BidoungChallenge

 Another hashtag that inspired hilarity in Africa this summer was #BidoungChallenge.
-When Cameroonian sports minister Bidoung Kpwatt took an especially deep bow to greet President Paul Biya, social media users started using the hashtag to post pictures of themselves reenacting his obsequious dip.
+When Cameroonian sports minister Bidoung Kpwatt took an especially deep bow to greet President Paul Biya, social media users started using the hashtag to post pictures of themselves re-enacting his obsequious dip.

 Cameroon's #BidoungChallenge has left me in stitches.
 A govt minister greeted the president 'too respectfully', it's now a national meme. 😂😂 pic.twitter.com/vybiqKaW2t— Kathleen Ndongmo (@KathleenNdongmo) December 11, 2016